ACML-Project/acml-model-report/docs/main.md

     - `import torch.nn`

-It is particulary relevant to our chosen `LSTM` model because
+It is particulary relevant to our chosen `LSTM` model because PyTorch offers support for sequential models, such as LSTMs, with easy to use abstractions like `nn.LSTM`, dynamic computational graphs, and integration with GPU acceleration.
+These features make PyTorch well-suited for handling natural language data and efficiently training sequence models.

 ## Natural Language Toolkit (NLTK)